azzytato/azzytato/README.md

 HELLO BYI, my w key and caps lock keys are broken along with my two key.
 If i type weirdly or my words dont have w in it thast why.
 I typed this by copy and pasting w HELP

+BAD guys is gone im going to cry and kill myself guys.
+I CANT DO THIS.

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⠤⠔⠒⠀⠀⠉⠀⠀⠁⢀⠌⠑⢎⡜⣡⢋⠭⣍⠭⡛⢖⡲⢤⣄⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⢴⠺⠍⠂⠀⠀⠀⠀⠀⠀⠈⠀⠡⠀⠠⠀⠀⠐⠡⢎⠲⣌⠲⡩⢶⢡⠋⠔⠊⡝⠲⢤⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀